spatialstatisticsupna/MTF-industrial-process/README.md

  - **oee.level**: oee level

 # MVTF
-This folder contains all the code required to run the multivariate and univariate models and reproduce figures similar to Figures 5.1 and 5.2 of the paper.
+This folder contains all the code required to run the multivariate and univariate models and reproduce Figures 5.1 and 5.2 of the paper.
  - [functions](mvtf/functions.R): `R` script with some auxiliary functions that will be used to run the model, including functions for the clustering step (section 4.3 in the paper).
  - [update_model](mvtf/update_model.R): `R` code for parameter estimation and response prediction, including Algorithm 1 and Algorithm 2 of the paper.
  - [theme_mtf](mvtf/theme_mtf.R): customized theme for figures.
- - [run_mv_model](mvtf/run_mv_model.R): `R` code to run the multivariate version of the model using a subset of the whole dataset comprising 4 consecutive weeks of data.
+ - [run_mv_model](mvtf/run_mv_model.R): `R` code to run the multivariate version of the model using a subset of the whole dataset comprising 4 consecutive weeks of clean data.
 Responses $\mathbf y_n$, covariates $\mathbf x_n$ and classification variables $\mathbf t_n$ are chosen as stated in Section 5.
 Different model configurations can be tested by the user changing either of them.
 The performance of the prediction method is measured using a 4-fold cross-validation technique alternatively using one week as the test set, whereas the remaining three weeks are used to train the model.
  - [run_uv_model](mvtf/run_uv_model.R): `R` code to run the univariate version of the multivariate code above.
- - [mvtf_figures](mvtf/mvtf_figures.R): `R` code to reproduce figures similar to Figures 5.1 and 5.2 in the paper.
+ - [mvtf_figures](mvtf/mvtf_figures.R): `R` code to reproduce Figures 5.1 and 5.2 in the paper.

 To ensure the proper working of the code please run the scripts in the following order: [run_mv_model](mvtf/run_mv_model.R) - [run_uv_model](mvtf/run_uv_model.R) - [mvtf_figures](mvtf/mvtf_figures.R).